adriankaisinclair/primecam_gateware/README.md

 The Jupyter notebook contains the essential functionality to control the gateware compiled gatware.
 A more advanced version of the software to be deployed with Prime-Cam can be found at https://github.com/TheJabur/CCATpHive

-This design utilizes a custom compiled PYNQ v2.6 image.
-Contact adriansinclair@phas.ubc.ca for the image.
+This design utilizes a custom compiled PYNQ v3.0.1 image.
+Contact me for the image.

 Repository table of contents:
 1. tetra_vx.ipynb - Jupyter notebook which runs gateware and contains essential software functions
-2. tetra_vxpy.bit - Compiled gateware bitstream
+2. tetra_vxpy.xsa - Compiled gateware bitstream
-3. tetra_vxpy.hwh - Hardware handoff file for bitstream

-Adrian Sinclair 2022
+Adrian Sinclair 2024